Puduḫepa: Nefertari and Puduḫepa

 In ancient Egyptian history, there were not many queens who personally took part in diplomatic and political affairs.
 However, according to the surviving Hittite archives from Boğazköy, it is evident that Egyptian queens could indeed exert influence beyond Egypt, demonstrating their status through correspondence with foreign royal families.
-These archives preserve a total of seven letters sent by three Egyptian queens, two of whom were well known to Puduḫepa: Nefertari and Tuya.
+These archives preserve a total of eight letters sent by three Egyptian queens, two of whom were well known to Puduḫepa: Nefertari and Tuya.
 In the Boğazköy archives, Nefertari’s name appears in Akkadian as Naptera, an Akkadian transcription of her name.
-She sent a total of four letters—the largest number among all Egyptian queens engaged in diplomatic activity.
-According to the existing evidence, she addressed two letters independently to the Hittite queen Puduḫepa, and two jointly with her husband to the Hittite royal couple.
+She sent a total of five letters—the largest number among all Egyptian queens engaged in diplomatic activity.
+According to the existing evidence, she addressed two letters independently to the Hittite queen Puduḫepa, and three jointly with her husband to the Hittite royal couple.

 Apart from matters related to the Egyptian–Hittite peace treaty, the primary role played by Nefertari and Tuya in diplomatic affairs is generally regarded as the exchange of gifts.
 It is widely acknowledged that one of the crucial elements in diplomatic relations was trade; however, royal gift exchange differed from ordinary “trade goods” in its nature.
 Although it may be understood as a form of trade between monarchs, its circulation was restricted exclusively to the royal sphere.
 The origin and destination of such items lay within royal estates.
 Nefertari and Tuya possessed numerous independent estates that provided them with a continuous flow of wealth, enabling them to participate directly in international exchange by offering products from their own domains.

-From the essential role they played in diplomacy, it is evident that—even though the surviving evidence is limited (only four letters sent by Nefertari to the Hittites, two by Tuya, and one reply received)—they did in fact participate consistently in international affairs.
+From the essential role they played in diplomacy, it is evident that—even though the surviving evidence is limited (only five letters sent by Nefertari to the Hittites, two by Tuya, and one reply received)—they did in fact participate consistently in international affairs.
 In Nefertari’s case in particular, there is evidence indicating that as early as the beginning of Ramesses II’s reign she was already receiving gifts from the Aegean.
 This means that her involvement in international affairs spanned more than twenty years, and further suggests that the relationship between Puduḫepa and Nefertari may have been far deeper than modern scholarship can fully ascertain.